 - Complete a Redetermination Request form and mail it to the Medicare contractor that is listed on the MSN

-- Send a written request to the company that handles claims for Medicare
+- Send a written request to the company that handles claims for Medicare in your area.
+You can find a map of Medicare Administrative Contractors (MACs) on the Centers for Medicaid & Medicare Services (CMS) website

 The first step in filing a Medicare claim for Medicare Part C is by requesting an organization determination.
 During this step of the Medicare claim appeal, you or your doctor can make this request.
 It can take time for a decision to be reached once the claim has been submitted unless you believe waiting will seriously harm your health.
 In cases such as these, you have the right to request that the plan provides you with a fast decision.

 The process of submitting a Medicare claim for Medicare Part D is a bit different than the other parts of Medicare.
-The first thing that you should do if Medicare Part D will not cover a prescription drug is ask your doctor whether your plan has coverage rules or if there is an over-the-counter or brand-name drug that does have coverage and may work as well as the prescription that you were given.
+The first thing that you should do if Medicare Part D will not cover a prescription drug is ask your doctor whether your plan has coverage rules or if there is an over-the-counter or generic drug that does have coverage and may work as well as the prescription you were given.
 If you would still like to file a Medicare claim form, then you will first need to obtain a written explanation (coverage determination) from your Medicare drug plan.
 This can be obtained by contacting your Medicare plan or having your doctor do so on your behalf.

 Once your Medicare Part D plan has received your Medicare claim request, it has 72 hours to notify you of the decision.
 The Medicare claim process can be expedited if you or your doctor call and both of the following apply: